The team

 Executive Director

-Matthieu Auzanneau first joined the The Shift Project in 2014 as Public Affairs and Forecasting Manager and then became its executive director in September 2016.
+Matthieu Auzanneau first joined The Shift Project in 2014 as Public Affairs and Forecasting Manager and then became its executive director in September 2016.
 Prior to that, he had worked for more than ten years as a journalist, notably for the French daily newspaper Le Monde and the television network Arte.
 Albeit sporadically, he still pursues his work as a journalist, which is situated at the crossroads of economics and ecology.
 Since 2010, Matthieu has been a guest blogger on Le Monde’s website through his blog “Oil Man, chronicles of the beginning of the end of oil.”
 Also author, he published Or Noir – La grande histoire du pétrole (ed.
 La Découverte, 2015), which was awarded the Special Price of the Association of Energy Economists (AEE) in 2016.
 His Twitter account is @OIL_MEN.

-Zeynep Kahraman
+Zeynep Kahraman-Clause

-Head of Projects
+Head of Academia and Research

 Jean-Noël Geist